Gabycade/SeleniumProject/README.md

 This repository serves as a comprehensive automation environment, integrating various tools to simulate a modern CI/CD pipeline and containerized testing infrastructure.

-## Tech Stack & Tools Installed
+Tech Stack & Tools Installed

 I have successfully configured the following technologies within this environment:

 Selenium (Java)**: Core framework for web browser automation.
-Maven**: Dependency management and project build lifecycle.
+Maven: Dependency management and project build lifecycle.
 TypeScript: Installed via NPM to support typed scripting.
 Playwright: Configured for modern, fast end-to-end testing.
 Docker: Used for service containerization.